symphonycms/symphonycms/README.markdown

 ## Symphony 2 ##

-- Version: 2.0.1 (build 271)
+- Version: 2.0.2 (build 375)
-- Date: 28th January 2009
+- Date: 6th March 2009
 - Github Repository: <http://github.com/symphony/symphony-2/tree/master>

 ### SYNOPSIS

 Symphony is a `PHP` & `MySQL` based CMS that utilises `XML` and `XSLT` as it's core technologies.
-This repository represents version 2.0.1 and is considered stable.
+This repository represents version 2.0.2 and is considered stable.

 Visit the forum at <http://overture21.com/forum/>

 ### UPDATING VIA GIT

-If you intend on pulling the latest changes to update your copy of Symphony, be forewarned.
-There have been some major structural changes and doing so will remove parts of your workspace folder.
-To get around this, move your workspace folder some place safe, along with any of the extensions mentioned below in the "INSTALLING FROM GIT" instructions.
-Once you have pulled the latest version, move the workspace folder back in place and use the following command to get those extensions back:
+1. Use the following command to get Extensions up to date

 	git submodule init
 	git submodule update

-The workspace folder will no longer be under git version control, which allows the Symphony team to make alterations to the default theme without risking your ability to pull changes.

-Finally, follow from step 4 below.
+Finally, follow from step 5 below.

 ### UPDATING